nruffini32/nba-langchain-model/README.md

 Run main.py before the NBA games start for the day.
 If <a href="https://www.vegasinsider.com/nba/matchups/">vegasinsider</a> or <a href="https://www.basketball-reference.com/">basketball-reference</a> ever change the structure of their html the script will break.

-***DISCLAIMER This model does not provide any edge on sports books.
-This was made for educational purposes only.***
+***-----DISCLAIMER This model does not provide any edge on sports books.
+This was made for educational purposes only.-----***